vinyk/DA6401_Assignment3/README.md

 1) The repository contains 4 notebooks that involve training and testing of models.
 2) Notebooks `Train_without_att.ipynb` and `Train_with_att.ipynb` deal with running the hyperparameter sweeps to select the best hyperparameter set.
 3) Notebooks `Test_without_att.ipynb` and `Test_with_att.ipynb` deal with testing the model on the test dataset using the best hyperparameter set.
-4) The 5th notebook `visualize.ipynb` is used to build the input-output character connectivity visualization that was given in Question 6.
+4) The 5th notebook `Visualize.ipynb` is used to build the input-output character connectivity visualization that was given in Question 6.
 The corresponding html file obtained is also given in the repository.
 5) The predictions obtained from both the approaches (with and without attention) have been given in the `predictions_vanilla` and `predictions_attention` folder as `prediction_basic.csv` and `predictions_attention.csv` respectively.
 6) The best models from both the approaches 'Model_Basic.pth` and `Attention_model.pth` have also been provided in the `Models` folder.
 7) The visualization file `attention_viz.html` is provided in the `Visualization` folder.
 Download it to view the connectivity visualization.
 Also given is a gif which shows the working.